rOpenGov/regions/cran-comments.md

 ## Resubmission With Reviewer Suggestions and Solutions Implemented
 The reviewer saw 0.1.1, and all documentation suggestions were implemented.
 Than in 0.1.2. further documentation issues were corrected. (see very minor changes in NEWS.md)

-0.1.3, is basically a resubmission of 0.1.2, because the reviewer had only one suggestion, that the DESCRIPTION had a word duplicaton.
+0.1.3, is basically a re-submission of 0.1.2, because the reviewer had only one suggestion, that the DESCRIPTION had a word duplicaton.
 (Sorry!)
-As the NEWS contains, a very small addition went into 0.1.3, i.e. the metadata vocabulary of Google's proprietary, but ISO-3166-2 based typology was updated with a few countries.
-This
+As the NEWS contains, a very small addition went into 0.1.3, i.e. the metadata vocabulary of Google's proprietary, but ISO-3166-2 based, typology was updated with a few countries.

-meaningful meaningful data
+>meaningful meaningful data
 -->
 meaningful data

-Please fix and resubmit.
+>Please fix and resubmit.